typedb/typedb-ml/README.md

 #### Building Concept Embeddings

 Embeddings of Things and/or Types are universally useful for performing other downstream machine learning or data science tasks.
 Their usefulness comes in storing the context of a Concept in the graph as a numerical vector.

 These vectors are easy to ingest into other ML pipelines.
-The benefit of building general-purpose embeddings is therefore to make use of them in multiple other pipelines.
+The benefit of building general-purpose embeddings is therefore to make use of them in multiple pipelines.
 This reduces the expense of traversing the Knowledge Graph, since this task can be performed once and the output re-used more than once.

 ***In KGLIB*** [*Knowledge Graph Convolutional Networks* (KGCNs)](https://github.com/graknlabs/kglib/tree/master/kglib/kgcn) can be used to build general-purpose embeddings.
 This requires additional functionality, since a generic loss function is required in order to train the model in an unsupervised fashion.
 At its simplest, this can be achieved by measuring the shortest distance across the KG between two Things.
 This can be achieved trivially in Grakn using [`compute path`](https://dev.grakn.ai/docs/query/compute-query#compute-the-shortest-path).